Fenix HT18 Flashlight Review

 The manual states that this indication works only with Fenix branded cells.
 I tested with non-Fenix cells and I found them to indicate just fine.

-Here’s a UI table!
+Here’s a user interface table!
 Any “on” action requires the Tail Switch to be in the “on” position – it’s a mechanical switch.
 Without it being on, the light won’t work.

 LED and Beam